-I consider the aquaculture activities proposed for the area of coastal permit U120642 will exclude some of the recreational fishing methods that may be used in the area.

-29 Of the recreational fishing likely to occur in the area of coastal permit U120642 it is likely that trolling, longlining and drift fishing would be excluded.
-Anecdotal information from recreational fishers suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for longlining and trolling without risk of entanglement.
-I also consider that drift fishing is unlikely to occur within marine farms because of risk of entanglement.

-30 However, it is common for fishers to fish by rod/line within mussel farms, so it is possible anchored fishing could continue between the proposed structures.
-I do not consider that diving would be excluded from the site.
+- I consider the aquaculture activities proposed for the area of coastal permit U130769 will exclude some of the recreational fishing methods that may be used in the area.
+However, I not the exclusion effects on recreational fishing are unlikely to increase given coastal permit U130769 would merely relocate the existing farm further from shore. - Of the recreational fishing likely to occur in the area of coastal permit U130769 it is likely that trolling, longlining and drift fishing would be excluded.
+Anecdotal information from recreational fishers9 suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for longlining and trolling without risk of entanglement.
+I also consider that drift fishing is unlikely to occur within marine farms because of risk of entanglement. - However, it is common for fishers to fish by rod/line within mussel farms, so it is possible anchored fishing could continue between the proposed structures.
+I do not consider that diving would be excluded from the site. - I also note that the area that would be excluded to recreational fishers is small (1.1 ha).